-We hiked the route in less than 6-hours and only recommended it to those in good physical condition, who are prepared and wearing appropriate shoes and clothing.
+We hiked the route in less than 6-hours and only recommend it to those in good physical condition, who are prepared and wearing appropriate shoes and clothing.

 The Mueller Hut Route is in the Southern Alps of Aoraki/Mt.
 Cook National Park on New Zealand’s South Island.
 It is a 6.5-miles round trip trek with 6,800 feet of elevation gains and losses on stairs, rocks and scrambling over boulders.
 Even on clear summer days, temperatures, at the top, can drop below freezing and wind gusts can reach over 60 mph.
 It is a serious workout and generally takes 6-8 hours round-trip.
 Make sure you are in shape, bring plenty of water, snacks and dress accordingly.